 After a few nail-biting months waiting for them to get their marriage venue licence officially approved, we booked it as our venue.
 Not only had my nanna paid her bills there, my mum's dad had been to see jazz bands there in the 1940s.
 And Alex's late father, originally from Stoke Newington, had attended political meetings there back in the 1960s too.

 Having tried on around 60 dresses in a range of styles, I chose a drop-waist Charlie Brear 1920s-style design because it's the sort of look I would normally wear for a special occasion.
 I customised my dress by adding a lace panel to the front because I wanted to make it unique, and added a back necklace too.

 To decorate our ceremony room, we laid mistletoe across the table where we signed the register and marriage certificate.
-Three gold ribbon-wrapped hurricane lamps containing candles added the fishing touch.
+Three gold ribbon-wrapped hurricane lamps containing candles added the finishing touch.
 The mistletoe theme continued at dinner, with sprigs on each table in wine and beer bottles that myself and one of our guests (who is a props stylist, at chinahen.co.uk) spray-painted to match the wedding's blue, gold and silver colour scheme.
 Painted pine cones acted as the place setting name holders.

 The retro sweets that we'd ordered to gift our friends and family as wedding favours didn't arrive until after our big day, so instead we put a gold or silver party popper on each place setting.
 But we decided to include the sweets with the thank you cards instead.